Right-wing populism: Germany

-Since 2013, the most popular right-wing populist party in Germany has been Alternative for Germany, which managed to finish third in the 2017 German federal election, making it the first right-wing populist party to enter the Bundestag, Germany's national parliament.
+Since 2013 the most popular right-wing populist party in Germany has been Alternative for Germany, which managed to finish third in the 2017 German federal election, making it the first right-wing populist party to enter the Bundestag, Germany's national parliament.
 Before, right-wing populist parties had gained seats in German State Parliaments only.
 Left-wing populism is represented in the Bundestag by The Left party.

-Right-wing populist movements like Pro NRW and Citizens in Rage (Bürger in Wut, BIW) sporadically attract some support.
+Right-wing populist movements such as Pro NRW and Citizens in Rage (Bürger in Wut, BIW) sporadically attract some support.
 In 1989, The Republicans (Die Republikaner), led by Franz Schönhuber, entered the Abgeordnetenhaus of Berlin and achieved more than 7% of the German votes cast in the 1989 European election, with six seats in the European Parliament.
 The party also won seats in the Landtag of Baden-Württemberg twice in 1992 and 1996.
 However, after 2000 the Republicans' support eroded in favor of the far-right German People's Union and the Neo-Nazi National Democratic Party of Germany (NPD), which in the 2009 federal election held 1.5% of the popular vote (winning up to 9% in regional Landtag parliamentary elections).

-In 2005, a nationwide Pro Germany Citizens' Movement (pro Deutschland) was founded in Cologne.
-The Pro Germany movement appears as a conglomerate of numerous small parties, voters' associations, and societies, distinguishing themselves by campaigns against extremism and immigrants.
+In 2005 a nationwide Pro Germany Citizens' Movement (pro Deutschland) was founded in Cologne.
+The Pro-movement appeared as a conglomerate of numerous small parties, voters' associations and societies, distinguishing themselves by campaigns against extremism and immigrants.
 Its representatives claim a zero-tolerance policy and combat corruption.
-Their politics extend to far-right positions with the denial of a multiethnic society (Überfremdung) and Islamization.
+Their politics extend to far-right positions with the denial of a multiethnic society (Überfremdung) and the spread of Islam.
 Other minor right-wing populist parties include the German Freedom Party, founded in 2010, the former East German German Social Union (DSU), and the dissolved Party for a Rule of Law Offensive ("Schill party").

+The AfD has grown in popularity, particularly in eastern Germany, where it has benefited from economic dissatisfaction and immigration fears.
+According to studies, the AfD will be the second most popular party in Germany by 2023, with rising influence at both the national and provincial levels.Their stance has grown more radical, advocating for Germany's exit from the EU and NATO and opposing climate protection measures.
+The party's popularity might be attributed to internal disputes and policy debates inside Germany's ruling coalition, which have eroded public trust in traditional parties.

+In 2024 the AfD won the state election in Thuringia and finished a close second in Saxony and Brandenburg.